 I have been an Assistant Professor in the School of Geography at Nottingham since August 2016 where I am a member of the Cultural and Historical Geography and Environment and Society research groups.
 My principle research interests relate to animal, more-than-human and food geographies in Italy from the nineteenth century to the current day.

-I undertook my BA(Hons) History, MA Environmental History and PhD in the Department of History at the University of Nottingham.
+I completed for my BA(Hons) History, MA Environmental History and PhD in the Department of History at the University of Nottingham.
 Professor Charles Watkins (Geography) and Dr Ross Balzaretti (History) and explored the comparative cultural-historical geographies and cultural-environmental histories of wolves and wild boar in the northwest Italian region of Liguria from the sixteenth century to the modern day.

 I am keen to supervise MRes and PhD research in the following topics:

 - Cultural and historical food geographies

 - Rural and environmental geographies

 Please contact me to discuss potential projects and for information concerning potential sources of funding.